Leeseok-628/Quantum-Wasserstein-Distance-Order-1/README.md

 - [CVX 2.2](http://cvxr.com/cvx/) (Tested with Build 1148)

 To install CVX, download it from [cvxr.com/cvx](http://cvxr.com/cvx/), extract it, then run `cd cvx; cvx_setup` in MATLAB.

+## Acknowledgements

+Special thanks to Quynh Nguyen and Bobak Kiani for sharing the original implementation used in this repository (with permission).